Juligi/Election_Analysis/README.md

 to a new a city list and city votes dictionary for example:
 ```
-# Create a county list and county votes dictionary.
+# Create a city list and city votes dictionary.
 city_names = []
 city_votes = {}
 ```

+In conclusion,the election commission can use [this Pypoll_challenge script](https://pages.github.com/) with some modifications—for any future election.